joeytwiddle/cheatsheets/JOEYS_MACBOOK_SETUP.md

   However, if you have already swapped Fn and Ctrl, then this may apply to the wrong key.

 - Alternatively, try ["left_option twice toggle to get into vim-like hjkl arrows in specified apps"](https://ke-complex-modifications.pqrs.org/#toggle_vim)

+## Manipulating windows with keyboard

+Suggest: Try out Rectangle before any of these.

 (OLD) Install [Spectacle](https://www.spectacleapp.com/) to allow easy manipulation of windows.
 - Maximize (gone):        <kbd>Ctrl-Opt-Cmd-M</kbd>